Yizhuo0506/USV_autoberthing_task/README.md

 <summary><span style="font-size: 1.3em; font-weight: bold;">Loading trained models (or checkpoints)</span></summary>

-Checkpoints are saved in the folder `runs/EXPERIMENT_NAME/nn` where `EXPERIMENT_NAME` defaults to the task name, but can also be overridden via the `experiment` argument.
+Checkpoints are saved in the folder `runs/EXPERIMENT_NAME/nn` where `EXPERIMENT_NAME` defaults to the task name but can also be overridden via the `experiment` argument.

 To load a trained checkpoint and continue training, use the `checkpoint` argument: